ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/community-challenge.rst

 1. Create your class and its instance variables below.

-2. Add 2 constructors: a constructor with no parameters that initializes the instance variables to default values and a constructor with 3 parameters to set all of the instance variables to the given parameters.
+2. Add a constructor with 3 parameters to set all of the instance variables to the given parameters.

 3. Write a print() method that uses System.out.println to print out all the instance variables.